Cherry Kiss

 After the design was finalized, I wanted to make a few colors for samples on how the brand would approach multiple products.
 They all were flavored lipstick so I stuck with colors that could have flavors to them, such as chocolate and bubblegum.

 I did run into a problem once I started making multiple colored lipstick and that was that there was no way to display what the color would look like to a person picking it up for the first time.
 I decided to change the gold heart on top so it could indicate what the color would look like.
-I tested out if it was going to work with light shades of pink and it seems to work regardless.
-If I encounter the problem where it is too close, I would outline it in white like I did with the two hearts at the bottom.

 Next